Skip to content

 The Object Model

 Git as a content-addressable filesystem.
-Covers the four object types (blobs, trees, commits, annotated tags), SHA-1 hashing, the .git/objects directory, and building a commit entirely with plumbing commands.
+Covers blobs, trees, commits, annotated tags, SHA-1 hashing, and building commits with plumbing commands.

 Refs, the Reflog, and the DAG

 How Git names things and connects them.
-Covers references, symbolic refs like HEAD, the directed acyclic graph, garbage collection, the reflog's per-ref change history, and how packfiles compress objects with delta encoding.
+Covers references, symbolic refs, the directed acyclic graph, garbage collection, and packfiles.

 Transfer Protocols and Plumbing

 How fetch and push work at the protocol level.
-Covers smart HTTP, SSH, and native transports, pack negotiation, shallow and partial clones, sparse checkout, git bundle for offline transfer, and protocol v2 improvements.
+Covers SSH, smart HTTP, pack negotiation, shallow clones, and git bundle.

 Platform Collaboration